ianByrne/HASS-ukho_tides/README.md

 A [Home Assistant (HASS)](https://www.home-assistant.io/) integration to show tide information for stations provided by the [UK Hydrographic Office (UKHO)](https://www.admiralty.co.uk/ukho/About-Us).

-It provides an entity for each station that you follow, showing whether the tide is currently rising or falling.
+It provides an entity for each station that you follow, showing whether the tide is currently rising or falling, and how long until the next high and low tides.

 ![Image of dashboard widget](https://raw.githubusercontent.com/ianByrne/HASS-ukho_tides/main/docs/card.PNG)